-- The study area is characterised by agricultural activities including limited cultivation from the 1970s and is currently used for grazing; - Heritage finds were limited to widespread low-density Stone Age scatters mostly dating to the Middle Stone Age (MSA) with few formal tools and are considered as background scatter (Orton 2016) that is of low significance.
-One area contains a higher density scatter that is of medium significance (HB015) on the eastern boundary of the site; - All three access road alternatives are acceptable from a heritage point of view with the implementation of the mitigation measures in this report; - An assessment of the paleontological significance of the area (Bamford 2022) concluded that the impact on palaeontological resources is low and the project should be authorised from a paleontological point of view.
+- The study area is characterised by agricultural activities, mainly grazing and limited cultivation from the 1970's; - The project area was surveyed as part of the larger project for the Elandsfontein PV Cluster.
+Heritage finds were limited to a low-density Stone Age scatter mostly dating to the Middle Stone Age (MSA) with few formal tools and are considered as background scatter (Orton 2016) that is of low significance. - An assessment of the paleontological significance of the area (Bamford 2022) concluded that the impact on palaeontological resources is low and the project should be authorised from a paleontological point of view.

-The impact on heritage resources is medium but can be mitigated to an acceptable level and the project can commence provided that the recommendations in this report are adhered to, based on the South African Heritage Resource Authority (SAHRA) 's approval.
+The impact on heritage resources is low and the Project can be authorised provided that the recommendations in this report are adhered to, based on the South African Heritage Resource Authority (SAHRA) 's approval.